christiaandirven/Manual-Mattress-Mate/README.md

 - Entry level understanding of Arduino code

+# Installing Arduino

+Before we do get started on the actual tutorial portion of this manual, you need to install Arduino and make sure it connects to a board that can both send out and receive Wi-Fi signals.
+In my case this is the NodeMCU ESP8266.

 In order to get the time, we’ll use the NTPClient library.
 In your Arduino IDE, go to Sketch > Library > Manage Libraries.

 Search for NTPClient and install the library by Fabrice Weinber as shown in the following image.